cmgoffena13/cmgoffena13/README.md

  ### ☎️ How to Reach Me
- - You can go through my personal website or send me a message on LinkedIn!
+ - Feel free to send me a message on LinkedIn!

 <br>